-Burlap drapes, burlap place mats, burlap purses and tote bags and burlap decorations of all kinds are all made from jute fibers.
+Burlap drapes, burlap placemats, burlap tote bags, and burlap decorations of all kinds are all made from jute fibers.
 Learn how to care for these home accessories and remove stains.

 How to Wash Jute and Burlap Fabric

 If you must wash jute items, hand wash separately in cool water using a mild soap.
 Jute fabrics or burlap can be brittle so it must be handled gently.
 Do not wring or twist the wet fabric.
-Burlap should always be washed alone because it can shed fibers that are difficult to remove from other fabrics especially terry cloth or any napped fabric.
+Burlap should always be washed alone because it can shed fibers.
+These are difficult to remove from other fabrics, especially terry cloth or any napped fabric.

 Stains should be treated following the specific stain removal tips for the type of stain.
-NOTE: any washing or stain removal steps may change the color of the fabric.
+Do note that any washing or stain removal steps may change the color of the fabric.
+If you can, test a stain remover in an unseen corner of the fabric.
 Burlap should be air dried or line dried away from direct sunlight for best results.
-Jute can yellow in harsh sunlight.
+It can yellow in harsh sunlight.

 Jute plants are annuals that are grown in the hot and humid areas of India and Bangladesh.
 The fiber is derived from plants in the Corchorus genus.
 The fibers are stripped from the bark of the jute plant and then dried.
 Cultivation takes around 120 days and the plant requires no pesticides and fertilizers to thrive.

-Jute fibers, which are composed of both cellulose and lignin, are long, silky and strong.
-The fibers can treated with caustic soda to increase softness and pliability.
-These refined fibers can also be combined with other fibers like wool, cotton or man-made fibers to increase breathability of fabrics.
-Left untreated, the resulting fibers are biodegradable but can be coarse and suitable for twine and rope, jute rugs and packaging for agricultural products.
+Jute fibers, which are composed of both cellulose and lignin, are long, silky, and strong.
+The fibers can be treated with caustic soda to increase softness and pliability.
+These refined fibers can also be combined with other fibers like wool, cotton, or man-made fibers to increase the breathability of fabrics.
+Left untreated, the resulting fibers are biodegradable but can be coarse.
+They are best suited for twine and rope, jute rugs, and packaging for agricultural products.